2020PB/police-brutality/reports/Alabama.md

 ### Police tear gas reporters | June 3rd

-Police use tear gas on reporters and protestors, who are then initially blocked from leaving the area by other officers.
+Police use tear gas on reporters and protesters, who are then initially blocked from leaving the area by other officers.

 tags: tear-gas, tear-gas-canister, journalist, protester